How to Use the PolaStax Instax Wide Film Holder in a Polaroid Land Camera

 How it works: load, shoot, develop.

 Polastax Instax Wide film holders have a flexible, lightproof dark slide that rolls from the front of the holder to the back.
-Film is loaded into the holder in either a changing bag or a darkroom (a bathroom without windows will work if you don’t have a changing bag or a darkroom).
+A single sheet of film is loaded into the holder in either a changing bag or a darkroom.
 After you’ve rolled the dark slide into place and fastened the safety cap to the open end of the holder, you’re ready to shoot.

 Place the holder in the film compartment of the camera, unroll the dark slide until the slide grip is hidden under the lip of the compartment, close the back of the camera, and take your picture.
 When you’re ready for your next shot, open the back, roll the dark slide to the right with your thumb, and set the exposure indicator to white so you know the holder contains an exposed sheet of film.
-Remove the holder from the camera: your film is ready to be developed!
+Remove the holder from the camera and unload the film in a darkroom or changing bag, then develop your film in an Instax Wide camera or a Polaroid 545i film back.

 The Polastax conversion process.

 To convert a Polaroid pack film camera to the Polastax format, we remove the film transport mechanism from the film compartment and lightproof the camera’s steel rollers.
-Once converted, a Polaroid pack film camera will not work with Polaroid pack film, but since pack film hasn’t been commercially available for decades, this has virtually no effect on the useability of the camera.
+Once converted, a Polaroid pack film camera will not work with Polaroid pack film.

 Because Polaroid pack film cameras were designed to use 3000 ISO and 75 ISO Polaroid pack film, our Polastax converted Polaroid Land Cameras offer two types of exposure compensation to guarantee proper exposure of 800 ISO Instax film: a light reducing meter cap for the 3000 ISO setting and a slip on ND filter holder for the 75 ISO setting.